-inhomogeneities (unwarping), using voxel-displacement maps (VDMs) derived from the fieldmaps.
-The MPRAGE image was spatially coregistered to the mean unwarped image and segmented into six tissue types, using the unified segmentation and normalization algorithm implemented in SPM12.
-The resulting forward deformation parameters were used to normalize unwarped EPIs into a standard stereotactic reference frame (Montreal Neurological Institute, MNI; voxel size = $3 \times 3 \times 3$ mm).
+Data preprocessing was performed using Statistical Parametric Mapping (SPM12; Wellcome Trust Center for Neuroimaging, University College London, London, UK).
+EPIs were corrected for acquisition time delay (slice timing), head motion (realignment) and magnetic field inhomogeneities (unwarping), using voxel-displacement maps (VDMs) derived from the fieldmaps.
+The MPRAGE image was spatially co-registered to the mean unwarped image and segmented into six tissue types, using the unified segmentation and normalization algorithm implemented in SPM12.
+The resulting forward deformation parameters were used to normalize unwarped EPIs into a standard stereotactic reference frame (Montreal Neurological Institute, MNI; voxel size = 3 x 3 x 3 mm).
 Normalized images were spatially smoothed using an isotropic Gaussian kernel of 6 mm full width at half maximum (FWHM).

-2.5 | General linear modeling
+2.5.
+General linear modelling

-For first-level fMRI data analysis, which was also performed in SPM12, we used a parametric general linear model (GLM) of the subsequent memory effect that has recently been demonstrated to outperform the so far more commonly employed categorical models of the fMRI subsequent memory effect (Soch et al., 2021).
+For first-level fMRI data analysis, which was also performed in SPM12, we used a parametric general linear model (GLM) of the subsequent memory effect that has recently been demonstrated to outperform the thus far more commonly employed categorical models of the fMRI subsequent memory effect (Soch et al., 2021).